affiliate disclosure

 Disclosure: Cybernaira content is reader-supported.
 We may earn a commission if you purchase a product or service on the merchant's site through our links at no extra cost to you.

 If you search “fastest WordPress hosting,” there’s a good chance Cloudways and Kinsta are among the top web hosts.
-But, these web hosts serve different audiences, though there’s overlap.
-One host is better and offers more value than others in some specific hosting areas, including server speed.
+But these web hosts serve different audiences, though there’s overlap.
+One host is better than others in some specific areas, including server speed.

-Cloudways is versatile, allows you to choose from five cloud providers, and seems to be cheaper than Kinsta.
+Cloudways is versatile, lets you choose from five cloud providers, and seems cheaper than Kinsta.
 On the other hand, Kinsta is WordPress-focused and easier to use, making it the ideal choice for truly managed WordPress hosting.

 However, things get complicated when considering ease of use, fully managed hosting, flexibility, and high-performance hosting infrastructure.

 Fairly enough, I have used both Kinsta and Cloudways.
-So, I think it’s best to share my practical experience on which is the best web host.
+So, I think it’s best to share my practical experience on which web host is best.

 So, let’s begin with how easy it is to navigate their platform and your dashboard.

-Check my standalone review of Kinsta, or if you need more details about Cloudways’ review.
+Check my standalone review of Kinsta, or get more details in my review of Cloudways.

 Dashboard and Ease of Use

 Both web hosts provide a custom dashboard, which means no cPanel.
-The dashboard has everything you’ll need to manage your account, servers, database, billing, applications, etc.
+The dashboard has everything you’ll need to manage your account, servers, database, billing and applications.

-From a user standpoint, a first-time customer will navigate the MyKinsta dashboard and hosting features better than with Cloudways.
+From a user’s standpoint, a first-time customer will find navigating the MyKinsta dashboard and hosting features easier than with Cloudways.
 The Kinsta dashboard is more beginner-friendly and easier to use.

 Finding your way around specific hosting features doesn’t require more time to familiarize yourself with the environment.